protontypes/LibreSelery/README.md

 ## Concept

-LibreSelery is a simple command line tool that runs upon any git project manually or automated by continuous integration.
+LibreSelery is a simple command line tool that runs upon any Github hosted project manually or automated by continuous integration.
 It works with a donation pool containing cryptocurrency in a wallet.
 With each run a small amount is taken from the donation pool and is distributed to the project's contributors and dependencies.

 It is designed to run in a continuous integration pipeline like GitHub Actions.
-Donation transactions are automatically handled and transaction details are published for transparency into the wiki of your repository with a donation page of your project.
+Donation transactions are automatically handled and transaction details are published for transparency into the wiki of your repository.
+Even the donation website is automatically created in your Wiki.

-Donations are divided between contributors based on public and transparent metric.
+Donations are divided between contributors based on public and transparent metrics.
 The metrics can be configured per repository and are based on the following weights:

 - *Uniform Weight*: Everyone who contributed a minimum number of commits to the main branch is considered